jrkf/Med-Link-User-EN/README.md

 https://github.com/sarunia/Med-Link-v5 english version firmware

-Currently Android only
-Only for TESTER and education
+Currently Android only for TESTER and education

 By running this code, you acknowledge and agree that: